kmackay/emk/tutorial/tutorial.md

 This tutorial gives examples of basic usage of emk and goes over some of the features.
 See the [Manual](../docs/manual.md) for full documentation of emk's features.

+First, clone the emk repository in the location of your choice: `git clone https://github.com/kmackay/emk.git`.
+This will create the root emk directory.

-Before beginning, you should install the emk symlink/add emk to the PATH (by running `sudo ./setup.py install` in the root emk directory) so that you can run emk simply by calling `emk` (rather than needing to use an absolute or relative path).
+Before starting the tutorial, you should install emk (by running `sudo ./setup.py install` (*nix) or `python setup.py install` (Windows)) in the root emk directory) so that you can run emk simply by calling `emk` (rather than needing to use an absolute or relative path).
-You also need gcc and binutils installed, and a JDK if you want to run the Java examples.
+You also need gcc and binutils installed ([mingw64](http://mingw-w64.sourceforge.net) is suggested for Windows), and a JDK if you want to run the Java examples.

 All of the tutorial code is available in the emk repository, in the `tutorial` directory.